Oigen cast iron (history, how to use, care for your cast-iron)

 Oigen shop

 Are you looking for Japanese cast iron?
-Then you’re likely to come across two different companies Iwachu and Oigen.
+Then, you’ll likely come across two companies, Iwachu and Oigen.
 Both companies make traditional teapots, kettles, and cookware.
-In this article, you can learn about Oigen cast iron, history, products, and how to use and care for their teapot and kettles.
+In this article, you can learn about Oigen cast iron, its history, its products, and how to use and care for their teapot and kettles.

 Table of contents